Jim Williams, Jr.

 He has helped form two churches and acquired land and master planned more than 20 others.
 In 1987, he received the Man of the Year Award from the Interdenominational Ministerial Alliance for successfully leading more than 1,500 Dallas churches and synagogues in their defeat of proposed obtrusive city of Dallas zoning regulations.

-Jim resides in Frisco, Texas with his wife of 50 years, Nedra.
+Jim resides in Frisco, Texas with his wife of over 50 years, Nedra.
 Jim and Nedra have two children and six grandchildren living in the Metroplex.

 “Building lasting value” is the LandPlan motto and the goal that Jim strives to achieve on every project.